 HMRC operates a parallel nudge-letter campaign on prior Business Asset Disposal Relief (BADR) claims under TCGA 1992 sections 169H to 169SA.
 The campaigns share the same One-Too-Many mechanic but operate on entirely different statutory regimes.

-A landlord with BOTH a hold-over claim history AND a BADR claim history may receive nudge letters on both.
+If you have both a hold-over claim history and a BADR claim history, you may receive nudge letters on both.
 The responses are separate.
 The statutory frameworks are separate.
-The remediation routes (DDS, Counter Avoidance team where appropriate) operate the same way but on different underlying tax computations.
+The remediation routes (DDS, Counter Avoidance team where appropriate) work the same way but on different underlying tax computations.

 What to take away from a hold-over nudge letter